Where are they now? The last Man Utd XI picked by David Moyes

 He only scored twice during the 2020 season but bagged 17 in 2021 and has five in eight so far this season.

 Buttner only made one more appearance for United before being shipped off to Dynamo Moscow.

 The left-back struggled to nail down a regular place in Russia and eventually returned to his native Holland with Vitesse Arnhem in 2017.

 He then joined MLS side New England Revolution in 2019.
-His contract was terminated in January 2021.
+His contract was terminated in January 2021 and he returned to Holland with RKC Waalwijk.
 He remains destined to be a very difficult pub quiz answer for years to come.

 Carrick played an integral role in United’s Premier League title triumph in 2012-13 but generally struggled under Moyes.